Boredom-buster days out

 But that depends on who’s joining you on the visit.
 Grab a Kew activity map and let your little ones run off some steam.

-Start in the Wild Wood – searching out the Japanese Gateway and the Badger Sett, before going leaf-spotting among the branches atop the Treetop walkway.
+Start in the Wild Wood – searching out the Japanese Gateway and the Badger Sett, before heading to the Children's Garden to complete the 4m high canopy walk!

 When everyone’s worn out, the fish in the Palm House aquarium offer relaxing viewing.